nroduit/nroduit.github.io/content/getting-started/translating.en.md

 weight: 80
 ---

-The translation files are now hosted and managed on <a target="_blank" href="https://www.transifex.com/weasis/public/">Transifex</a> website.
-Get an account at <a target="_blank" href="https://www.transifex.com/signin">Transifex</a> and help to translate to your language!
+Translation files are hosted and managed on the [Transifex](https://www.transifex.com/weasis/public/) website.
+Get an account at [Transifex](https://www.transifex.com/signin) and help to translate to your language!
 If your language is missing, just head over to Transifex and request a new language.

 {{% notice warning %}}
 **Text length**: The translations for many languages frequently exceed the length of the corresponding English source.
 It could be a problem for the layout of graphical components (e.g. buttons).